 So you’ve decided to move to Malaysia!
-Once you’ve completed your happy-dance, you’re going to need to prepare for the move by asking some strange questions, like: Can I get my Rogaine there there?
-(Nope).
-Or tampons?
-(Rarely).
-Replacement kiteboard fins.
+Once you’ve completed your happy-dance, you’re going to need to prepare for the move by asking some strange questions, like: Can I get replacement kiteboard fins there?
 (Fat chance!)
 Rubbing alcohol?
-(Weirdly, no).
+(Yes, but it’s called something different).
 Deodorant?
 (You’re in luck… if you like to smell like a teenage boy).
 Or my dog’s favorite treats: petrified bull dongs?
 (You’re on your own there, buddy).

 While KL and Penang have lots of shiny malls where you’ll be able to find most of the comforts you’ve grown used to at home, there are probably a few of your favorite things you can’t get here.
 This is especially important for items that Malaysia won’t allow into the country via mail.
 Like that anti-wrinkle cream you love so much – Customs will confiscate it.
 (Hmm, is this why Malaysian government officials have such supple skin?)